BioNTech and Pfizer's COVID-19 vaccine shows potential in human trial

 "These first trial results show that the vaccine yields immune activity and causes a strong immune response," said BioNTech's co-founder and Chief Executive Officer Ugur Sahin.
 He said larger trials were being prepared to show whether this translates into protection against a real infection.

 "While more work needs to be done, we believe the benefits appear to outweigh the risks so far, especially when considering the disease the vaccine is trying to prevent," Mizuho Securities analyst Divan Vamil said in a note.
-PEER REVIEW
+Bernstein analysts said their initial impression was that the data was "solid", but noted they don't expect the initial generation of vaccines to be silver bullets in terms of conferring nearly complete protection.

 BioNTech and Pfizer will now pick the most promising of four experimental vaccines for a trial involving up to 30,000 healthy participants, which is likely to begin in the United States and Europe in late July, if it gets the regulatory green light.
 If it eventually gets marketing approval, the companies are gearing up to make up to 100 million doses by the end of 2020 and another 1.2 billion doses by the end of 2021 at sites in Germany and the United States.